SpacingBat3/WebCord/docs/Readme.md

 Node.js.
 And with the restrictive TypeScript and ESlint policy, most simple bugs in the code, including those affecting the app security, are eliminated even before they will go into the production.
-WebCord also tries to follow practises from the [Electron#Security] page, validating the pages using the local list rather than the one remotely fetched from the Discord.
+WebCord also tries to follow practises from the [Electron#Security].
 It has also a few securities known from the browsers, like an `alert`/`prompt` dialog spam prevention in case Discord would begin to behave maliciously.

 - 🛠️ **Customizable**